George Meade: Overland campaign

-1864 was an election year and Lincoln understood that the fate of his reelection lay in the Union Army success against the Confederates.
+1864 was an election year, and Lincoln understood that the fate of his reelection lay in the Union Army's success against the Confederates.
 Lt.
-Gen. Ulysses S. Grant, fresh off his success in the Western Theater, was appointed commander of all Union armies in March 1864.
+Gen. Ulysses S. Grant, fresh off his success in the western theater, was appointed commander of all Union armies in March 1864.
 In his meeting with Lincoln, Grant was told he could select who he wanted to lead the Army of the Potomac.
-Stanton, the Secretary of War told Grant, "You will find a very weak irresolute man there and my advice to you is to replace him at once."
+Edwin M. Stanton, the Secretary of War, told Grant, "You will find a very weak, irresolute man there and my advice to you is to replace him at once."

 Meade offered to resign and stated the task at hand was of such importance that he would not stand in the way of Grant choosing the right man for the job and offered to serve wherever placed.
 Grant assured Meade he had no intentions of replacing him.
 Grant later wrote that this incident gave him a more favorable opinion of Meade than the great victory at Gettysburg.
 Grant knew that Meade disapproved of Lincoln's strategy and was unpopular with politicians and the press.
 Grant was not willing to allow him free command of the Army of the Potomac without direct supervision.

-Grant's orders to Meade before the Overland Campaign were direct and the point.
-He stated "Lee's army will be your objective point.
+Grant's orders to Meade before the Overland Campaign were direct and to the point.
+He stated, "Lee's army will be your objective point.
 Wherever Lee goes, there you will go also."
-On May 4, 1864, the Army of the Potomac left it's winter encampment and crossed the Rapidan River.
+On May 4, 1864, the Army of the Potomac left its winter encampment and crossed the Rapidan River.
 Meade and Grant both believed that Lee would retreat to the North Anna River or to Mine Run.
 Lee had received intelligence about the movements of the Army of the Potomac and countered with a move to the East and met the Union Army at the Wilderness.
 Meade ordered Warren to attack with his whole Corps and had Hancock reinforce with his II Corps.
-Meade ordered additional Union troops to join the battle but they struggled to maintain formation and communicate with each other in the thick woods of the Wilderness.
-After three days of brutal fighting and the loss of 17,000 men, the Union Army called it a draw and Meade and Grant moved with their forces south toward Spotsylvania Court House to place the Union Army between Lee's forces and Richmond in the hopes of drawing them out to open field combat.
+Meade ordered additional Union troops to join the battle, but they struggled to maintain formation and communicate with each other in the thick woods of the Wilderness.
+After three days of brutal fighting and the loss of 17,000 men, the Union Army called it a draw, and Meade and Grant moved with their forces south toward Spotsylvania Court House to place the Union Army between Lee's forces and Richmond in the hopes of drawing them out to open field combat.